chanzuckerberg/napari-segmentation-workshop/content/workflow/partseg-primer.md

 # The Theory of Image Analysis

 To fully understand the steps behind the classical segmentation pathway, one has to understand some general algorithms commonly used in image analysis.
-We've provided this reference material help you understand the theory, as you work through [performing a segmentation with PartSeg](partseg-nuclei.md).
+We've provided this reference material to help you understand the theory, as you work through [performing a segmentation with PartSeg](partseg-nuclei.md).

 ## The concept of "filtering"